cosmospkg/cosmos-docs/docs/14-Design-Rationale.md

 If yes, you win.
 If not, you probably ran something written in Python.

+But here's the twist:
+> Cosmos also works when you're *not* in panic mode.
+It's just as happy living in an embedded system or on a purpose-built, no-frills Linux box.

 ---

 ## 🌌 Why not APT, Pacman, DNF, etc?